ethereum/portal-network-specs/header-gossip-network.md

 Upon receiving a new block header via OFFER/ACCEPT a node should first check the validity of the header.

-Headers that pass the validity check should be propagated to `LOG2(num_entries_in_routing_table)` nodes from the routing table via OFFER/ACCEPT.
+Headers that pass the validity check should be propagated to `LOG2(num_entries_in_routing_table)` random nodes from the routing table via OFFER/ACCEPT.

 ## Accumulator Acquisition